There might be a lot of fish in the sea but some of which will help you lose weight while others will cause you more harm than good.

 Oysters are also considered a libido raising aphrodisiac mostly from their high zinc content.
-A deficiency in zinc is associated with impotence.
+A deficiency in zinc is associated with impotence (31).

 Oyster farms also help to prevent the depletion of wild populations by controlling and regulating their growth.

-Just like Light Canned Tuna and Sardines you can conveniently find canned oysters in your local grocery health store.
+Just like canned light tuna and sardines, you can conveniently find canned oysters in your local grocery health store.

 Scallops are one of my favorite meals to eat at any seafood restaurant.